Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Personal Health Dashboard

-* AWS Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may impact you.
+* AWS Personal Health Dashboard provides **alerts and remediation guidance when AWS is experiencing events that may impact you**.
-* While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the performance and availability of the AWS services underlying your AWS resources.
+* While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the performance and availability of the AWS services underlying *your AWS resources*.
 * The dashboard displays relevant and timely information to help you manage events in progress and provides proactive notification to help you plan for scheduled activities.

 ### Amazon Managed Service for Prometheus